You're viewing the Inertia.js v2.0 documentation. Upgrade guide →

 </Head>

-Once you have created the custom component, you may simply start using the custom component in your pages.
+</template>Once you have created the custom component, you can just start using it in your pages.

 import AppHead from './AppHead'